trys/trysv4/content/blog/next-server-actions.md

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 6 - Slide 2.jpg"
-		alt=""
-		loading="lazy"
+		alt="useOptimistic can update the UI before the server action completes - perfect for event driven architectures" loading="lazy"
 	/>
 	<figcaption>
 		<p><code>useOptimistic</code> is a hook provided to update the UI before the Server Action has completed.
-The classic example for this is an instant messaging application. <a href="https://lawsofux.com/jakobs-law/">Jakob's law</a> suggest that you expect to be able to hit enter on a message and it will appear in the message list instantly, rather than waiting for the server to respond positively that the message has been sent.
+The classic example for this is an instant messaging application. <a href="https://lawsofux.com/jakobs-law/">Jakob's law</a> suggests that you expect to be able to hit enter on a message and it will appear in the message list instantly, rather than waiting for the server to respond positively that the message has been sent.
 This hook provides some plumbing to make this pattern simpler to implement.</p>
 	</figcaption>
 </figure>

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 6 - Slide 3.jpg"
-		alt=""
-		loading="lazy"
+		alt="Server Actions can GET data on page load in a server component" loading="lazy"
 	/>
 	<figcaption>